guaguila/CLive2022_DEVWKS-3240/README.md

 ![](gnxi_details.png)

+You have now configured gNMI and verified that it is operational.

+Next you will switch to the Linux VM terminal to install the certificates onto the C9300 from the VM.

 ## 2-Provision the certificates on the Virtual Machine

+Use the 2nd terminal window to perform the folowing tasks:

 Go into directory ***/home/auto/gnmi_ssl/certs*** then run the gnoi_cert command to install the certificate